Models of hypersurfaces and Bruhat-Tits buildings: Introduction

-On the positive side, if $d=4$ and $X$ has a smooth model $\X$ whose special fiber is not hyperelliptic, then $\X$ is automatically a hypersurface model.
-Therefore, with a solution of Problem \ref{prob:semistable_model} one can decide algorithmically whether a smooth plane quartic has potentially good non-hyperelliptic reduction, and compute its reduction.
-At least for residue characteristic $p=2$ we know of no general method for doing this.
+The main motivation for us to study GIT-semistability of plane curves is the hope that it will help to compute the geometric semistable reduction of curves of genus $g\geq 3$.
+In fact, for non-hyperelliptic curves over local fields of small residue characteristic, this is an open problem in computational arithmetic geometry (\cite{oberwolfach}).
+Building on the results of this article, we solve this problem for smooth plane quartics with non-hyperelliptic reduction, see \cite{SSW}.

 The goal of this article is to lay the foundation for a new and general approach towards Problem \ref{prob:semistable_model}.
-We obtain a complete solution if the residue field $k$ has characteristic zero, and $n=2$ or $n=3$ and $d=3$.
-Our experiments with plane cubics and quartics give us hope that we can overcome the restriction to residue characteristic zero.
-These ideas will be explored in a subsequent article.
-Three explicit examples are discussed in \S \ref{sec:examples}.
+A more detailed analysis of the case of plane curves, and an algorithm solving Problem \ref{prob:semistable_model} in this case will be given in the first author's thesis (\cite{KletusDiss}).
+An implementation of this algorithm is available at \cite{KletusGitHub}.
+We will give a brief demonstration in \S \ref{subsec:example1}.